China is a huge country, so when you want to go bike touring in China where do you go?

 So where in China do we go to find a satisfying ride on well made roads, through scenic landscapes, where we can connect with locals and hear their stories, and learn about their cultures?
 Yunnan.

 Yunnan is a province with a medium to low density of population, with great roads through a mountainous landscape, stunning scenery and a diverse mix of ethnic groups who all have their own unique cultures.
 It also has a very agreeable climate for cycling.
 Kunming, the provincial capital is known as the city of eternal spring due to it’s agreeable, year round temperate climate.
-The mountainous areas outside of Kunming feature a much more varied climate, but through the spring and fall months, this area is perfect for cycling.
+The mountainous areas outside of Kunming feature a much more varied climate, but through the spring and fall months, this area is perfect for cycle touring.

 The weather in Yunnan is just so nice.
 The provinces further east, tend to be more humid and subject to more rain through spring.
 Sure, it rains in Yunnan too, but the crisp clear air and blue skies that you can experience here are less frequent in the provinces towards the coast.
 It makes for the perfect backdrop when riding for several days from Zhongdian, through Tiger Leaping Gorge, Lijiang and onto Dali.